Random Features for Kernel Approximation: A Survey on Algorithms, Theory, and Beyond: Data-independent Algorithms

 where $\bm H$ can be the normalized Hadamard matrix or the Walsh matrix, and $\bm D_i$ is the Rademacher matrix as defined in SORF.
 Theoretical results in \cite{choromanski2017unreasonable} show that the ROM estimator achieves variance reduction compared to RFF.
 Interestingly, odd values of $t$ yield better results than even $t$.
 This provides an explanation for why SORF chooses $t=3$.

 {\bf LP-RFF} \cite{zhang2019f}: It attempts to quantize RFF with the Gaussian kernel under a memory budget, i.e., mapping each $s$-dimensional random feature $z_{p}(\bm x) = \sqrt{2/s}\cos (\bm W_{\text{RFF}} \bm x ) \in [-\sqrt{2/s}, \sqrt{2/s}]$ to an $s$-dimensional low precision vector with $b$ bits via a stochastic rounding scheme.
 They divide the interval $[-\sqrt{2/s}, \sqrt{2/s}]$ into $2^b-1$ equal-sized sub-intervals and randomly round each value $\sqrt{2/s}\cos (\bm \omega_i \bm x )$ to either the top or bottom of the corresponding sub-interval.
 Strictly speaking, this method does not belong to data-independent algorithms.
 But we put it here for ease of description as this approach directly quantizes RFF.
 More importantly, a new insight demonstrated by this method is that, under the same memory budget, random features based algorithms achieve better generalization performance than Nystr{\"o}m approximation \cite{Yang2012Nystr}.
+Apart from the stochastic quantization scheme used in \cite{zhang2019f}, the authors of \cite{li2021quantization} employ Lloyd-Max quantization with a smaller number of bits.

 From the above description, one can find that orthogonalization is a typical operation for variance reduction, e.g., ORF/SORF/ROM.
 Here we take the Gaussian kernel as an example to illustrate insights of such scheme.
 By sampling $\{ \bm \omega_i \}_{i=1}^s \sim \mathcal{N}(\bm 0, \varsigma^{-2}\bm I_d)$, the used Gaussian distribution is isotropic and only depends on the norm $\| \bm \omega\|_2$ instead of $\bm \omega$.
 The used orthogonal operator makes the direction of $\bm \omega_i$ orthogonal to each other (that means more uniform) while retaining its norm unchanged\footnote{In fact, while orthogonalization only makes the direction of $\{ \bm \omega_i \}_{i=1}^s$ more uniform, one can make the length $\| \bm \omega_i \|_2$ uniform by sampling from the cumulative distribution function of $\| \bm \omega\|_2$.}, which leads to decrease the randomness in Monte Carlo sampling, and thus achieve variance reduction effect.
 If we attempt to directly decrease the randomness in Monte Carlo sampling, QMC is a powerful way to achieve this goal and can then be used to kernel approximation.
 This is another line of random features with variance reduction illustrated as below.